loadingio/ldpalettepicker/README.md

 available options:
  * save: (data, key), function for saving palette. save btn will disappear if omitted.
    - expect this to return the saved palette, including its name, key and colors as an object.
+ * random: a function or palette list that decide a subset of palette to return when user calling ldpp.random();
  * mypal: should be ldPage object. list user custom palettes.
 MyPal tab will disappear if omitted.
  * item-per-line: how many palettes per line.
  * className: additional class names to be added on ldpp root.